spatie/crypto/README.md

 At the time of writing, RSA is secure enough for the use case we've built this package for.

-To know more about why RSA might not be good enought for you, read [this post on public-key encryption at Paragon.com](https://paragonie.com/blog/2016/12/everything-you-know-about-public-key-encryption-in-php-is-wrong#php-openssl-rsa-bad-default)
+To know more about why RSA might not be good enough for you, read [this post on public-key encryption at Paragon.com](https://paragonie.com/blog/2016/12/everything-you-know-about-public-key-encryption-in-php-is-wrong#php-openssl-rsa-bad-default)

 ## Testing